 - Name and address of the individual to receive the College’s response.

 No fee may be imposed for review of a record to determine whether the record is subject to access under law.
-Prior to granting access, the Right-to-Know Officer shall require prepayment of estimated fees when the fees required to fulfill the request are expected to exceed $100.
+Prior to granting access, the Right-to-Know Officer may require prepayment of estimated fees when the fees required to fulfill the request are expected to exceed $100.

 Response To Request

 College employees must immediately forward requests for access to public records to the Right-to-Know Officer.

 Upon receipt of a written request for access to a record, the Right-to-Know Officer shall determine if the requested record is a public record and if the College has possession, custody or control of that record.

 The Right-to-Know Officer shall respond as promptly as possible under the existing circumstances, and the initial response time shall not exceed five (5) business days from the date the written request is received by the Right-to-Know Officer.

 The initial response shall grant access to the requested record, deny access to the requested record, partially grant and partially deny access to the requested record, or notify the requester of the need for an extension of time to fully respond.
 Alternatively, if the Right-to-Know Officer determines that the College is not in possession of the requested records, the Right-to-Know Officer may respond by notifying the requester that the request was misdirected, and directing the requester to the office or agency that possesses the record or can otherwise respond to the request, if known.

 If the College fails to send a response within five (5) business days of receipt of the written request, the written request shall be deemed denied.